patching...

 On the night of Friday, January 27, however, the man who once called the restaurant owned by Jim and Jeff Thiel "disgusting" was back—but this time he had nothing but a lot of "wow," "amazing," and "wicked" to say about the Capri.

 The Capri was one of the restaurants featured on Friday's "Revisited No. 2" episode of the popular show, in which Ramsay spends a week with a failing restaurant to help revive it.
 Ramsay checked up on the Thiel twins after transforming the troubled restaurant from a place of dusty chandeliers, gum-lined tables and questionable menu choices to the hip, thriving, and delicious eatery it now is.
-The original episode aired May 6, 2011—and Ramsay worked on the restaurant's makeover in January 2011.
+The aired May 6, 2011—and Ramsay worked on the restaurant's makeover in January 2011.

 "This place looks amazing," Ramsay said upon revisiting the restaurant on Friday night's show, especially impressed that they were open for lunch and had new tables outside.
 Yes, the décor and cleanliness has been kept up since it's first revamp, but it was the food that truly impressed the TV chef.